 Stock Options.
 Under the 1996 Plan, the Committee may grant awards in the form of options to purchase shares of the Company's common stock.
 The Committee will determine the number of shares subject to each stock option, the manner and time of the option's exercise, and the exercise price per share of stock subject to the option.
 The exercise price of stock options may not be less than 100% of the fair-market value of the Company's common stock on the date the stock option is granted.
 Upon exercise, the option price may, at the discretion of the Committee, be paid in cash, shares of common stock, a combination thereof, or such other consideration as the Committee may deem appropriate.
-The 1996 Plan prohibits the repricing of stock options and SARs.
 Any stock option granted in the form of an incentive stock option must satisfy the applicable requirements of Section 422 of the Code.

 Stock Appreciation Rights.
 The 1996 Plan authorizes the Committee to grant SARs either in tandem with a stock option or other award or independent of an award.
 An SAR is a right to receive a payment equal to the appreciation in market value of a stated number of shares of common stock from the SAR's exercise price to the market value on the date of its exercise.
-The exercise price of an SAR will in no event be less than 100% of the fair market value of the common stock on the date of the grant of the SAR.
+The exercise price of an SAR will in no event be less than 100% of the fair market value of the common stock, on the date of the grant of the SAR.

 Stock Awards.
 The 1996 Plan authorizes the Committee to grant awards denominated in shares or units equivalent in value to shares ("Stock Awards").
 All or part of any Stock Award may be subject to conditions and restrictions established by the Committee.
-Such conditions and restrictions will generally include continuous service with the Company for a minimum of three years or the achievement of performance goals.
+Such conditions and restrictions may include requirements of continuous service with the Company or the achievement of performance goals.
 Such performance goals will be established by the Committee and will be related to profits, profit growth, profit-related return ratios, cash flow or shareholder return.
 Such goals may be stated in absolute terms or relative to comparison companies.